What is Cosmetic Mole Removal?

-With this type of skin moles treatment, a local anesthetic is injected, and then it is cut out along with a small area of the surrounding skin with a scalpel or surgical scissors.
+With this type of treatment, a local anesthetic is injected, and then the mole is cut out, along with a small area of the surrounding skin, with a scalpel or surgical scissors.
 Some moles may have cells that have grown underneath the top layer of skin.
 Cutting these out may require a few stitches to close the skin, which can leave a small scar that will fade over time.

 Moles that are non-cancerous and haven’t grown to the deeper layers of skin can be frozen off using liquid nitrogen.
-This type of skin moles treatment may leave a small blister on the skin but is a relatively simple outpatient procedure.
+This type of treatment may leave a small blister on the skin, but is a relatively simple outpatient procedure.